Internal Architecture

 38 min

-PART 1 | THE GIFT OF GAB WITH TESSA AND MACKENZIE
+THE GIFT OF GAB WITH TESSA AND MACKENZIE | PART 1

-An interview with Mackenzie Coulthard and Tessa Coughenour, where they share what it's like entering the field after completing their Master's degrees.
+In this two part conversation Mackenzie Coulthard and Tessa Coughenour share what it's like entering the field after completing their Master's degrees.
 We discuss the tensions between creating warm, eclectic homes and economic forces, the parallels between Hood Feminism and sustainability movements (who gets centered vs. who gets left out), and the professional narratives we've inherited - like "it depends on the client" - that keep us feeling powerless.
 This episode is an invitation to listen for the invisible systems that become visible in casual conversation.
 Part 2 will dive into their thesis projects and what they want to demolish and rebuild in the field.
 Contact: Email: internalarchitecture.podcast@gmail.com Instagram: @internalarchitecture_podcast Resources Mentioned: Note: In this episode, I use a doctor/patient budget analogy to illustrate Peggy Deamer's arguments about professional agency in architecture.
 This is my interpretation of her work, not a direct quote.
 I'm currently reading her books Architecture and Labor and Architecture and Capitalism.
 Deamer, Peggy.
 Architecture and Labor https://www.taylorfrancis.com/books/edit/10.4324/9780429325182/architecture-labor-peggy-deamerDeamer, Peggy.
 Architecture and Capitalism https://www.taylorfrancis.com/books/edit/10.4324/9780203499023/architecture-capitalism-peggy-deamerKendall, Mikki.
 Hood Feminism https://bookshop.org/p/books/hood-feminism-notes-from-the-women-that-a-movement-forgot-mikki-kendall/0b59e0604ec65bd8Meet Our Guests: Mackenzie Coulthard is a Montana–based designer and graduate of Montana State University with a Master's degree in Architecture.
 She is interested in holistic design approaches that respond to human health, environmental responsibility, and natural resources.
 Originally from a small agricultural town in Northern California rooted in viticulture, Mackenzie brings a deep appreciation for land-based industries and rural life as she pursues work that aligns with her values.
 Tessa Coughenour is a Montana–based designer and graduate of Montana State University, where she earned her Master's degree in Architecture.
 She is currently finding her niche within the field and has a passion for combining health and architecture—learning to design in ways that can heal and nurture our bodies naturally.
 Architecture can have tremendous impacts on people, and learning how to create beneficial and lasting effects is the journey she is on!

 36 min

-3. DEMOLISHING PERFECTIONISM & A CONVERSATION WITH DANAE FILPULA ANKNEY
+4. DEMOLISHING PERFECTIONISM & A CONVERSATION WITH DANAE FILPULA ANKNEY

 DEMOLISHING PERFECTIONISM & A CONVERSATION WITH DANAE FILPULA ANKNEY